TimIsabella/RIME/README.md

 5. **State** is persisted to `rime_state.json` after every run.
 6. **Outputs** are written to CSV files for analysis and auditability.
 7. Input can be run indefinately without needing to retain past inputs.
-8. Can be run and trained in realtime.
+8. Can be run and trained in real-time.

 ---